Table of Contents

 No matter how amazing Google is at giving out the correct information, it doesn’t answer all your questions.
 When people do not find what they are looking for, they often turn to online forums such as Quora and Reddit to get answers.
 AnswerThePublic is a tool where you can type a broad keyword, and the tool will give you a diagram with different questions that people type into search engines.

 Knowing what questions people are asking is a great way of finding your keyword and blog ideas.
 Finding secondary keywords to target and expand your content marketing strategies can also help.
+This is an interesting tip for conducting content marketing keyword research.

 5. Use Amazon for keyword search